111 West 57th Street: AmBase lawsuits

 AmBase sued Stern and Maloney in April 2016, alleging that the developers neglected to account for cost overruns reaching $50 million.
 AmBase sought damages of $105 million in relation to the two capital calls in which they did not participate, claiming that these capital calls served mainly to dilute their stake.
 AmBase's founder Richard Bianco accused Stern and Maloney of using illegitimate third-party funding sources to finance their own ownership stake, and AmBase also claimed that Becker and Ruhan did not have their 26 percent stake diluted despite not participating in the capital calls.
 This initial litigation prompted a series of suits that lasted several years.
 JDS and PMG countersued in January 2017, alleging that since there had never been an officially approved budget, there was no measure by which to determine cost overruns.

 AmBase filed another lawsuit in mid-2017, claiming that Maloney and Stern were colluding with the lender, Spruce Capital Management, to allow a foreclosure which would wipe out AmBase's $66 million equity investment while preserving Maloney and Stern's $35 million stake.
 After AmBase was granted an initial injunction, the New York Supreme Court's trial division ruled in August 2017 that Maloney and Stern could receive full control of the project, thereby eliminating AmBase's investment.
 The Appellate Division also ruled against AmBase in January 2018.

 AmBase refiled the second lawsuit in federal court in early 2018, claiming that Maloney and Stern's alleged collusion with Spruce violated the Racketeer Influenced and Corrupt Organizations Act and seeking a $136 million judgment.
 At the time, Bianco faced his own lawsuit from hedge fund IsZo Capital, which claimed the company had purposefully forced the 2017 foreclosure by denying the Baupost Group loan, for Bianco's own benefit.
 In October 2018, AmBase's federal lawsuit was dismissed after the court found no evidence of collusion between Maloney, Stern, and Spruce.
 After the dismissal of their three previous lawsuits, AmBase again sued Spruce Capital, Maloney, and Stern in May 2019, restating previous allegations of collusion and seeking additional damages for the developers' alleged breach of their fiduciary duties.
 AmBase then appealed to the United States Court of Appeals for the Second Circuit, which declined the appeal in September 2019.
 The lawsuits continued into the 2020s; the litigation was so extensive that one judge had compared one of AmBase's revised complaints to a copy of the book War and Peace.
+In 2026, the New York Court of Appeals allowed the litigation to proceed.